TACC/abaco-docs/source/getting-started/index.rst

 The ADD instruction
 ~~~~~~~~~~~~~~~~~~~

 We can add local files to our image using the ``ADD`` instruction.
-We can add a the file ``example.py`` in our local directory to the ``Users/kwhitley/PycharmProjects/Test`` directory in our container with the following instruction:
+To add the ``example.py`` file from our local directory, we use the following instruction:

 .. code-block:: bash